WRAL (FM): HD Radio

+Sports

 On April 23, 2007, WRAL-FM became the flagship station for the NC State Wolfpack, beginning with the 2007–2008 school year.
 The broadcast rights to football and basketball games belong to Wolfpack Sports Properties, which is jointly owned by Capitol Broadcasting and Learfield Sports.
-The weekly coaches' shows with Dave Doeren and Kevin Keatts air separately on sister station WCMC-FM.
+The weekly coaches' shows with Dave Doeren and Justin Gainey air separately on sister station WCMC-FM.

+WRAL-FM became part of the Carolina Panthers radio network prior to the 2024 season.
+The station airs all preseason, regular season, and postseason games alongside sister station Buzz Sports Radio, and Panther Talk with Dave Canales on 99.9 the Fan.
+Daily updates are featured on both Buzz Sports Radio and 99.9 the Fan.

 Delilah and Rick Dees

 WRAL-FM was the second station in Raleigh to air the nationally syndicated Delilah nighttime radio show, which it carried from November 2007 until October 2009.
 WRSN ("Sunny 93.9") had carried the program before that station flipped to Rhythmic AC as "93.9 Kiss FM".

-On August 22, 2009, WRAL-FM started to air the Rick Dees Weekly Top 30 Countdown show on Saturdays from 7–10 a.m.
+On August 22, 2009, WRAL-FM started to air the Rick Dees Weekly Top 30 Countdown show on Saturdays from 7–10 am.
 It also replaced the Delilah program with the John Tesh Radio Show beginning October 5, 2009.
 Both Dees and Tesh are veterans to Triangle radio, having worked at WKIX in the early 1970s, along with former WRAL-TV morning and noon anchor Bill Leslie.